widderslainte/uod/11_campaigns/jungle_hexcrawl/rules_and_rulings.md

 # Campaign Rules and Rulings
 **Changelog**
 * 2019/12/15 document start
+* 2020/04/17 lots of updates that should have been in previous changelogs,

 ## Defaults and Assumptions
 In between character creation at campaign start and the first 3 or 4 sessions, we effectively switched from BX (Moldvay) to Lamentations of the Flame Princess.
 When in doubt refer to the 2013 "Player Core Book: